PlutoGamerpro/CheckInOutSystem/impoments.md

   ### add so a manager can't delete a other manager but only a users.

 ## hardcoded-credentials Embedding credentials in source code risks unauthorized access (app settings)
-## Create methods for the items below (to avoid repeating code)
+## Create methods for the items below (to avoid repeating code)------- would have best practice to use other service

+## add extra secret code to demote admins if knows can derank admin / update other users to admin!

+## token er brugt i seperat og i api kald filen (blandet ikke godt et sted bedre)

+## maybe opdate ( so only usersname and password to login)

+## FIX create profil ui problmes

+## should add some phone number policy so not just randoms number likes +4444444

+## plus language emoj
 -----------------------------------------------------------------------------------------------------------
 ## Importans fixes

 ## do i need a manger role??? or is it not needed???

-## should add some phone number policy so not just randoms number likes +4444444
-## plus language emoj

-## FIX create profil ui problmes

-## maybe opdate ( so only usersname and password to login)

 ## fjern evt manager helt fra programmet

-## ændreder order på admin login så password til sidste

-## token er brugt i seperat og i api kald filen (blandet ikke godt et sted bedre)

 ## fx gamle branch feature branch for importns file,,, and that why you put it in github

-## check deltet an element and get if it exist in swagger/db